wannesm/dtaidistance/docs/usage/installation.rst

 to identify the problem:

 1. Call the ``dtw.try_import_c(verbose=True)`` function that will print the status of the package.
-2. Reinstall with ``pip install -v --upgrade --force-reinstall --no-deps --no-binary dtaidistance dtaidistance`` and inspect the output.
+2. Reinstall with ``pip install -v --upgrade --force-reinstall --no-build-isolation --no-binary dtaidistance dtaidistance`` and call ``dtw.try_import_c(verbose=True)`` again.
-3. If it still does not work (or you have an older version of Numpy installed), perform the compilation based on your current installation instead of in a clean, isolated environment (the default choice for package managers like pip):
-   ``pip install -v --upgrade --force-reinstall --no-deps --no-build-isolation --no-binary dtaidistance dtaidistance``
+   The ``--no-build-isolation`` is present to use your already installed versions of Cython and Numpy instead of downloading recent versions in an isolation build environment (`PEP 517 <https://peps.python.org/pep-0517/>`_).
+When you are using an older version of Numpy, the pre-compiled package might trigger binary incompatibility errors.

 **Troubleshootimg (OMP)**: